×

 Augmented reality (AR) is revolutionising how we interact with exhibits in museums and galleries, enhancing visitor engagement and transforming the traditional art experience.

 At the National Museum of Singapore, visitors can immerse themselves in the “Story of the Forest” exhibit, a creation by teamLab.
-This exhibit utilises AR to create a virtual world that merges with the physical environment, offering an interactive and captivating experience.
+This exhibit uses AR to create a virtual world that merges with the physical environment, offering an interactive and captivating experience.
 Similarly, the Art Gallery of Ontario in Toronto has embraced AR with its ReBlink installation, reimagining how visitors interact with traditional paintings by adding a layer of digital interactivity.

 The National Gallery in London took a unique approach in 2021 by extending its AR experience beyond the museum’s physical walls.
 This innovative project allows the public to explore collections from the National Gallery, National Portrait Gallery, and Royal Academy of Arts through their smartphones.
 Users can virtually navigate the exhibits, delve into artwork details, and gain insights into the artists and their creations, making art more accessible and engaging.